archethic-foundation/archethic-docs/docs/participate/bridge/usage/bridge-front.md

 ## Welcome Screen

-Upon accessing the Archethic Bridge application, you are greeted with a welcome screen.
+Upon accessing aeBridge, you are greeted with a welcome screen.
 To begin, click on the 'Bridge' button.

 ![Welcome Screen](/img/tutorial/Bridge-2-Welcome.png)
 ![Bridge Button](/img/tutorial/Bridge-2-Bridge.png)